azario0/project_euler/README.md

 # project_euler
-This is about solving the problems using different algorithms of the euler project
+This is some of my own solutions of the euler project problems using different algorithms .